 Jack has taught courses to police recruits and veteran officers on ethics, integrity, moral decision-making, and the detrimental effects of racial profiling.
-As Executive Director of LEAP, he has presented papers at international conferences and spoken on drug policy reform in the Parliaments of Canada, Denmark, the European Union and New Zealand, as well as presenting 1300 times to law-enforcement, professional, civic, educational, political, and religious organizations in 26 countries, including Australia, North, Central and South America, Europe, Southeast Asia, and across the United States.
+He has presented papers at international conferences and spoken on drug policy reform in the Parliaments of Canada, Denmark, the European Union and New Zealand, as well as presenting 1300 times to law-enforcement, professional, civic, educational, political, and religious organizations in 26 countries, including Australia, North, Central and South America, Europe, Southeast Asia, and across the United States.

 Jack is passionate in his belief that the drug war is steeped in racism, that it is needlessly destroying the lives of young people, and that it is corrupting our police.
 His discussions give his audience an alternative prospective of the US war on drugs from the view of a veteran drug-warrior turned against the war.